 Once you’ve picked a topic, it’s time to carry out research.
 Search everything you can around the subject starting with the bigger resources, and then move onto the extra pieces of information that may be relevant.
 It’s also worth mentioning that every site owner shouldn’t be afraid of spending time into this stage, because research is the core aspect of an infographic.
 And while you’re at it, look for numbers.
 Numbers and stats perform incredibly well on infographics because they portray a ton of value.
 Next, incorporate a story.
 It’s a good idea to bring the infographic to life by considering the bigger picture.
 Select a metaphor or theme that aligns with all the data you’ve mentioned in an infographic.
 That way, your infographic will read as an interesting chapter of a book, offering curiosity and a sense of excitement to your audience.

 3. Take Inspiration from Existing Designs

-After determine the stats, data and story, it’s time to collect visuals ideas for infographics.
+After determining the stats, data, and story, it’s time to collect visuals ideas for infographics.
 Sites like Pinterest, LinkedIn, and Behance have tons of graphics for visual inspiration.
 Ask yourself, what formats are you drawn to?
 What styles do you enjoy reading?
 Which design formats are currently people sharing?
 How are other infographic publishers conveying stories?